zetkin/translators-interface/backend/README.md

 #### Dotpath generation

 Dotpaths, (the path that is used in the frontend of a project to find the localisation string, formatted like `homePage.title`) are generated dynamically from the folder and their location within the object in that folder.

+### Public API

+The public API documentation is accessible by navigating to the index page of the project.